Rolex Milgauss

 Prices at a Glance: Rolex Milgauss

 If you prefer the look of clear sapphire crystal, you should keep your eyes peeled for the ref.
 116400.
 This model is available with a white or black dial.
-The latter changes hands for about 15,000 USD new and 11,500 USD pre-owned.
-New timepieces appreciated by over 50% between May 2020 and May 2022.
-The white version performed even better, with prices almost doubling over the same period.
-This version now requires an investment of approximately 17,000 USD.
+The latter changes hands for about 11,000 USD new and 9,800 USD pre-owned.

 Prices for Vintage Milgauss Watches

 You can recognize the ref.
 1019 by its polished bezel and straight second hand.
-It comes in three dial varieties: black, silver, and without luminous material.
+It comes in three dial varieties: black, silver, and without radioactive luminous material.
 The third option is also known as the "CERN" dial, since it was commissioned by the European Organization for Nuclear Research (CERN).
-This version is especially popular among collectors and sells for prices ranging from 22,500 USD to 47,000 USD.
-The model with a silver dial and luminous material (in this case, tritium) cost about 26,500 USD, while the black edition required an investment of roughly 36,500 USD as of May 2022.
+This version is especially popular among collectors and sells for just north of 32,000 USD.
+The model with a silver dial and luminous material (in this case, tritium) costs about 30,000 USD, while the black edition requires an investment of roughly 45,000 USD as of May 2023.

 The ref.
 6541's predecessor, the ref.
 6543, is nearly impossible to find; Rolex only ever made a handful of these watches over a very short period of time.
 Prices upwards of 150,000 USD are fairly standard.
 Thanks to their black rotating bezels, Oyster cases, and Oyster bracelets, these early Milgauss models bear a striking resemblance to the first Rolex Submariners.